 Applications should be submitted to the SIB within the sponsor's state and follow the established application procedures and deadlines.
-If no SIB has been established, contact the state DOT to discuss whether the establishment of a SIB is possible, or contact Thay Bishop at the Office of Innovative Program Delivery for more information.
+If no SIB has been established, contact the state DOT to discuss whether the establishment of a SIB is possible.

 The Secretary is also authorized to designate projects for assistance, if the Secretary deems them to be appropriate.
-If a state is interested in supporting such a project, Prabhat Diksit at the Office of Innovative Program Delivery should be contacted to request such a designation.
-Projects that may be considered in this category include emissions reduction projects that ordinarily would not qualify for CMAQ assistance, but would produce substantial emissions reductions benefits (e.g. replacement of drayage truck fleets around ports).
+If a state is interested in supporting such a project, Prabhat Diksit at the Center for Innovative Finance Support should be contacted to request such a designation.

 No, the use of funds from a specific category to capitalize a SIB does not limit a SIB's ability to assist all types of eligible projects.
 Once the funds have been drawn down into the SIB account, they "lose their identity."
 The SIB is the project for which those funds are obligated, and SIB funds may be used to assist any eligible project under Title 23.